Music / The Cardigans

 - Album Title Drop:

 - Long Gone Before Daylight is a line from the album's closing track "03:45: No Sleep".

 - Life zigzags it.
 The title drop occurs in the track "Closing Time", which was only featured on the original Swedish issue and dropped from the international releases.

-- Bowdlerize: "My Favourite Game" has a tamer version where Nina is just seen driving.
+- Bowdlerize: The "My Favourite Game" video has a tamer version where Nina is just seen driving.
 Although that version still shows she occasionally lets go of the steering wheel completely.